MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ms.reviewer: alkohli
 ---

-# Share GPU with virtual machines on Azure Stack HCI
+# Partition and share GPU with virtual machines on Azure Stack HCI

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2.md)]

-GPU partitioning allows you to partition and share a GPU with multiple VMs on an Azure Stack HCI system.

 This article describes how to use the graphics processing unit (GPU) partitioning feature in Azure Stack HCI.
 It provides instructions on how to configure GPU partition count, assign GPU partitions, and unassign GPU partitions via Windows Admin Center and PowerShell.